ambv/retype/README.md

   in the source code due to out-of-order class and function definitions.
   Modify your .pyi files to use strings.  `retype` will not automatically discover failing forward references and stringify them.
+* Local variable annotations present in the .pyi file are transferred to the body level of the given function in the source.
+In other words, if the source defines a variable within a loop or a conditional statement branch, `retype` will create an value-less variable annotation at the beginning of the function.
+Use a broad type and constrain types in relevant code paths using `assert isinstance()` checks.
+* Because of the above, existing source variable annotations and type comments buried in conditionals and loops will not be deduplicated (and `mypy` will complain that a name was already defined).

 ## Tests